rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/api-operations/agents-operations.rst

   x509 certificates, and TLS throughout the agent infrastructure.

 * **Simple Protocol**
-  The agent communicates with Cloud Monitoring via a documented JSON protocol.
+  The agent communicates with Rackspace Monitoring via a documented JSON protocol.

 * **Open Source**